This site contains affiliate ads (including Amazon Associates).

 The fire is close, it’s a fire watch

-No matter what I say, wasshoi shoi
+No matter what you say, wasshoi shoi

 No matter what you hear, wasshoi shoi